Mindful Tactics for Tackling Tough Times

 It does not matter if you live in a cardboard box.
 It does not matter if you live in the most highly populated metropolis.
 Nature pervades.
 Nature is ever-present.
 Pay attention to Her movements.
 She knows, She shows, and Nature is the ultimate example of how to live life day by day.

-Seek Silver Linings and Adopt an Attitude of Gratitude When Times are Tough
+Adopt an Attitude of Gratitude When Times are Tough

 Isn’t it interesting how some challenges pummel the poop out of our priorities?
 Suddenly the meager $12.00 in my bank account isn’t as distressing when faced with overwhelming conflicts around the world, friends and family members dealing with heartbreaking setbacks or losing a loved one.